 When it is an electric chainsaw, you will have to do the following to correctly tension the chain.

 - Start by loosening the nuts found on the blade arm.
 This offers room to make quick and easy adjustments.
 Some electric chainsaws have brakes on their side panel.
-For these types, unlock the brakes before anything else.
+For these types of chainsaw, unlock the brakes before anything else.

 - Find the tension screw head in order to adjust the chain.
 If your electric chainsaw chain keeps coming off, tighten the chain using a tool to turn screw head in a tightening direction until you get the right tightness.